fuchicorp/terraform-helm-chart/README.md

 }
 ```

-You can go ahead and create `variables.tf` and use them to deploy the Grafana server into your Kubernetes Cluster
+You can create `variables.tf` and use them to deploy the Grafana server into your Kubernetes Cluster
 ```
 variable "grafana_endpoint" {
   default = "grafana.domain.com"